singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 Once the repository has been named and created we'll return to local environment.

 #### 2. Create .gitignore
-Since we don't want our local output directory to be pushed to GitHub (instead we'll let netlify build and take care of this directory) we'll create a `.gitignore` file and fill it in like this:
+Since we don't want our local output directory to be pushed to GitHub (instead we'll let netlify build and take care of this directory) we'll create a `.gitignore` file in the *default* directory and fill it in like this:

 ```
 # disregard the output folder with contents - we don't want the build output folder on GitHub!
 ouput/*

-# disregard the node_modules folder with contents - these are also only for local use, so don't push to GitHub!
+# disregard the node_modules folder with contents!
 node_modules/*
 ```